Account Types In The US

 This means that under Reg T, a trader must purchase at least half the securities in the account with cash while half can be purchased on margin.

-Because margin accounts can expose traders to the loss of capital beyond their own equity, and dealing with leverage requires a certain level of sophistication, many brokers will require account minimums to open and maintain a margin account.
-This varies by broker.
+Importantly, margin accounts can expose traders to the loss of capital beyond their own equity.
+Trading with leverage (successfully) requires expertise and for that reason, many brokers will require funding minimums to open and maintain a margin account.
+Requirements will vary by broker.

-On Interactive Brokers, for example, if a US trader has at least $110,000 in account equity, he is eligible to apply for a portfolio margin account.
-To maintain eligibility, account equity of at least $100,000 must be maintained.
-Other brokers may require a different amount.
+On Interactive Brokers, for example, if a US trader has at least $110,000 in account equity, they are eligible to apply for a portfolio margin account.
+To maintain eligibility, account equity must not drop below $100,000.
+Again, requirements may vary between brokers,

 Portfolio margin aims to give more sophisticated traders the ability to better align margin requirements with the risk profile of the portfolio.